tonygoold/nonogram/README.md

 # About

 This is a solver for black and white nonograms.
-On my laptop, it can solve an average 20x20 nonogram in around 250 milliseconds, while a tricky 30x30 nonogram takes around 45 seconds.
+On an M1 Pro MacBook, it can solve an average 20x20 nonogram in around 150 milliseconds, while a tricky 30x30 nonogram takes around 1.5 seconds.

 I wrote this for fun, to see if I could write a nonogram solver without using external references.
-This project is not maintained.
+This project is not maintained, although I may continue to optimize it from time to time.

 # Usage

+You will need to [install cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to build and run this project.

 ```
+cargo build --release
-nonograms [<input file>]
+./target/release/nonograms [<input file>]

 # OR

-cargo run -- [<input file>]
+cargo run --release -- [<input file>]

 ```

 If no input file is specified, it will look for a file named `nonogram.txt` in the current directory.
+You can also specify the maximum by providing a `--count <iterations>` argument.
+The default limit is 1,000 iterations.
+The tricky 30x30 nongram mentioned above only needs 35 iterations to solve.

 # Input File Format